Abiaina/Hum-to-song/README.md

 # Hum to Song
-An API that takes vocal input, identifies most probably song match and returns the list of matching songs.
+An API that takes vocal input, identifies most probable song match and returns the list of matching songs.
 Helps users identify that unknown song title with just a hum or sung melody.

 ## Requirements
 - Audio must be in .flac format.
 The sample audio is pulled from [youtube](https://www.youtube.com/watch?v=rinz9Avvq6A) via [youtube-to-mp3-converter](https://ytmp3.cc/en13/) and then converted into .flac with a [mp3-flac-converter](https://cloudconvert.com/mp3-to-flac).